WebTender/kuma-waybar/README.md

-# Uptime Kuma for Waybar
+# Uptime Kuma widget for Waybar

-This is a simple program to display the uptime of a system in a Waybar custom module.
+This is a simple program to display a summary of [Uptime Kuma](https://github.com/louislam/uptime-kuma) monitors' status in a Waybar module.
-You can run it in the cli to see the status overview of the system.
-You can also output detailed status in json format.

-It displays a green checkmark if all monitors are up, or a red, yellow and green numbers for the number of monitors that are down, pending and up respectively.
+It displays a green checkmark if all monitors are up, or the number of monitors Up, Pending or Down in green, yellow and red numbers respectively.

+You can also use this program to output detailed monitor statuses in json format via the cli with `--format=json`.
-Zero dependencies, this script only uses the go standard library.
+Zero dependencies, this program only uses the go standard library.

 ## Usage with Waybar